isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_march.rst

 denoting the rank of the i-th gene in a given sample.

-Genes are evaluated in pairs, and scored by their differences in the probabilities, P(R_i < R_j ), between class C1 and class C2, formally defined as the difference in the following conditional probabilities:
+Genes are evaluated in pairs, and scored by their differences in the probabilities, P(R_i < R_j), between class C1 and class C2, formally defined as the difference in the following conditional probabilities:

   Δ_ij = ∣ P(Ri < Rj ∣ C1) − P(Ri < Rj ∣ C2)  ∣

-Then Δ_ij is used as a criterion to produce a ordering on gene pairs.
+Then Δ_ij is used as a criterion to producea n ordering on gene pairs.

 For reference see `this. <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1989150/>`_